CreatorsDevs/Space-Bounce/README.md

 ## Game Overview

 "Space Bounce" is a mellowed-down version of "Star Bubble," crafted carefully for a game jam organized by Simple Viral Games.
-This simple yet enthralling one-tap adventure surpassed all expectations and clinched its spot in the competition.
+This simple yet enthralling one-tap runner surpassed all expectations and clinched its spot in the competition.

 The version showcased here is stripped of certain features such as ad integration and Google Play Services to maintain simplicity and focus on the core gameplay experience.